Share

 Cultural SceneSouth Asian, Chinese, CaribbeanKorean, Persian, Chinese

-Let us start with the factor that matters most to many people: cost of living.
-Scarborough is generally the more affordable of the two districts.
-Average monthly rent for a one-bedroom apartment in Scarborough typically ranges from $1,500 to $1,900, while comparable units in North York tend to run $1,700 to $2,200.
-The gap widens for home purchases — detached homes in Scarborough's established neighbourhoods like Agincourt, Woburn, or Highland Creek can sell for $200,000 to $400,000 less than equivalent properties in North York's Willowdale or Bayview Village.
-For first-time home buyers and newcomers to Canada working within a tight budget, Scarborough's lower price point is a significant advantage.
+Scarborough is the more affordable district.
+Average monthly rent for a one-bedroom apartment in Scarborough ranges from $1,500 to $1,900, according to the CMHC Rental Market Report.
+Comparable units in North York tend to run $1,700 to $2,200.
+The gap widens for home purchases.
+Detached homes in Scarborough neighbourhoods like Agincourt, Woburn, or Highland Creek can sell for $200,000 to $400,000 less than equivalent properties in North York's Willowdale or Bayview Village, based on TRREB market data.
+For first-time home buyers and newcomers working within a tight budget, Scarborough's lower price point is a significant advantage.

 Free Estimate